anon140103/logistic_growth/README.md

 N(t) = N_0 e^{rt}
 $$

-Using the parameter values obtained from our earlier analysis:
+We can substitute the parameter values we derived from our linear model into the exponential growth formula:

 -   Initial population size ($N_0$): $e^{6.888}$ = 980.44
 -   Growth rate ($r$): 0.01002

-We can substitute these values into the exponential growth formula:

 $$
 N(t) = 980.44 \times e^{0.01002 \times 4980}